oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Fences
 ------

-A fence is a heavyweight synchronization primitive used to communicate to the host that command list execution within a command queue has completed.
+A fence is a heavyweight synchronization primitive used to communicate to the host that command list execution has completed.

 - A fence is associated with a single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.